erew70/UnbanMII-PRETENDO/Readme.md

 # Error codes:
 002-2999: An error has occured please try again later (Invalid Info)

-002-0101: High traffic volume error (Invalid Info)
+002-0101: High traffic volume error (Invalid Info or mismatched secureinfo_a and lfcs_b data)

 002-0121: Banned (Valid info but blacklisted, i have tried generating one before and got this error before)